Skip to main content

 • Personal guidance

-• Home schools will be contacted to arrange interviews if one is deemed necessary
+• Home schools will be contacted to arrange careers interviews if one is deemed necessary

 • The impact of a health condition upon chosen careers will be explored with individual students